Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: Introduction

-{\bf Contributions.} In this paper, we initiate the study of fault-tolerant spanners for hypergraphs.
-We first provide a formal proof on the approach of associated graphs for fault-free hyperspanners, carefully distinguishing the setting of multi-graphs and simple associated graphs.
-We then show a simple application of the associated graphs and an adaptation of the peel-off method \cite{CLP+10} get size $O(fr^2n^{1+1/k})$ and $O(fn^{1+1/k})$ respectively, falling much behind the partially optimal size with sublinearity in the number of faults in the graph counterpart \cite{bodwin2021partial}.
-We analyze that the greedy(-like) algorithm widely used in the graph setting is inherently challenging in hypergraphs.
-We then propose a clustering-based algorithm based on Parter \cite{partervft} and obtain a sublinear size $O(k^2f^{1-1/(rk)}n^{1+1/k}\log n)$ in fast time $\widetilde{O}(mr^3+fn)$.
-Furthermore, we accompany the results with a size lower bound $\Omega(f^{1-1/r-1/rk}n^{1+1/k-o(1)})$, showing a separation from known graph bounds.
-Finally, we show EFT additive hyperspanners can be constructed from taking the union of EFT multiplicative hyperspanners and fault-free additive hyperspanners.
+{ \bf Contributions.} In this paper, we initiate the study on fault-tolerant hyperspanners and develop the first sublinear-sized edge fault-tolerant hyperspanners.
+We first provide a formal proof on applying the method of associated graphs for constructing non-faulty hyperspanners, carefully distinguishing the two settings of multi-graphs and simple graphs.
+We then show that two simple methods, the method of associated graphs and an adaptation of the peel-off method \cite{CLP+10}, produce size $O(fr^2n^{1+1/k})$ and $O(fn^{1+1/k})$ respectively, both linear in the number of allowed faults $f$.
+They still fall much behind the sublinear size bound in the graph counterpart \cite{bodwin2021partial}, as shown in the middle column of Table \ref{tab:results}.

+As the major contribution, inspired by the FT clustering technique in \cite{partervft}, we propose a hypergraph clustering based algorithm and obtain a sublinear size $O(k^2f^{1-1/(rk)}n^{1+1/k}\log n)$ in fast runtime $\widetilde{O}(mr^3+fn)$, as shown in Theorem \ref{thm:ub}.
+Furthermore, we accompany the upper bound with a lower bound $\Omega(f^{1-1/r-1/(rk)+o(1)}n^{1+1/k-o(1)})$ in Theorem \ref{thm:lb}, showing a separation from known graph bounds.
+We also provide a lower bound on the size of VFT hyperspanner $\Omega((f/r)^{r-1-1/k+o(1)}n^{1+1/k-o(1)})$ in Theorem \ref{thm:vft-lb}.
+Finally, we show EFT additive hyperspanners can be constructed by taking the union of EFT multiplicative hyperspanners and non-faulty additive hyperspanners (Theorem \ref{thm:additive}).